Joachim Witt

-Joachim Witt (born 22 February 1949) is a German rock musician and actor.
+Joachim Witt (born 22 February 1949) is a German rock musician and actor who has been active since 1977.
+During his prolific 50-year career, Witt has released 20 studio albums and a further 8 compilation and live albums as a solo artist.
+Early in his career, a member of the krautrock band Duesenberg, Witt released an additional three studio albums.

 Biography

 Witt was the guitarist/singer in the 1970s krautrock band Duesenberg.
 He released three albums with them, Duesenberg (1977), Duesenberg 2 (1978) and Strangers (1979), before embarking on a solo career as a singer and actor.

 Witt became a major star of the German pop scene during the 1980s with huge hits such as "Goldener Reiter".
 He was one of the biggest names of the "Neue Deutsche Welle" (New German Wave), of which performers like Nena and Falco were also a part.

 He made a big comeback at the end of the 1990s, when he scored a major hit with "Die Flut", a duet with Peter Heppner, the singer of popular German synthpop group Wolfsheim.
 Witt's album "Bayreuth 1" (1998) went platinum in Germany and Austria.
 "Bayreuth 2" followed two years later.
 He has collaborated with such artists as Apocalyptica, Oomph!, Angelzoom, Tilo Wolff of Lacrimosa and just recently, German electropop group Purwien as well.

 In 2000, Journey of Life, released by X-Perience, featured a duet with Witt called "The Meaning of Life".

 Witt also contributed the song "Vandemar" to the 2006 album Where's Neil When You Need Him?, a compilation of songs based on the works of author Neil Gaiman.
 "Vandemar" is based on a character from Gaiman's novel Neverwhere.

 Witt was featured in Angelzoom's 2004 video "Back in the Moment" and in 2007 with Purwien's video "Alle Fehler" (All Errors).

 Witt's "best-of" album titled Auf Ewig was released on 31 August 2007.
 It contains 16 tracks of some of his current and past work but with more of the hard-hitting Bayreuth 3 sound.
 Also inside is a bonus DVD containing music videos and interviews.
 To celebrate the release of Auf Ewig, Witt released two new videos of his biggest hits from the 1980s, "Goldener Reiter" and "Herbergsvater".
 Two million copies of the album have been sold.